reTHINK-project/dev-discovery/README.md

 			<param-name>MariaDBstring</param-name>
 			<param-value>rethink</param-value>
 		</context-param>

+4) change rethinkDomainAddresses.properties
+	During the discovery process the GUID is mapped to non, one or more entries of services These entries contain a domain e.g. company.xyz.com; this property file maps the domain name company.xyz.com to the real end point of the regarded domain registry e.g. **company.xyz.com=https.//rethink.dev.doaminregistry.company.xyz.com**

+5) import ssl certificate of the domain registry in the trust store The domain registry is contacted via SSL.
+Open my.keystore (password rethink) to import trusted certificates

+6) change rethinkProviderNames.properties
+	The Discovery Service provides a GUI.
+When there is a valid GUID and a hyperty was found there is a popup menu with media type and provider name.
+This property file maps a URL to the regarded provider name

-4) Deploy the WAR-File
+7) Deploy the WAR-File
 	copy the war-file simply into the webapps folder and then start tomcat

 # Quick Guide Setup for Developer